Your membership has expired

 More on Generators

-This gives you another fuel option when gas stations may not be operating at full capacity in the aftermath of a storm.
+That gives you another fuel option when gas stations may not be operating at full capacity in the aftermath of a storm.
 Propane has the additional advantage of not clogging up the fuel lines or the carburetor when the unit is in storage for a while.

 A whole-house generator, also called a standby or stationary generator, is permanently installed outside by a pro and has an insulated cover that helps to protect it from the weather and keeps it relatively quiet.
 It kicks on automatically when the lights go out and can power everything in your home at once.
 It can operate for days or even weeks on a full whole-house propane tank or indefinitely in the case of natural gas.

 But far more people choose portable generators for a simple reason: price.
 Here, we explain the pros and cons of each type of generator.
 Our buying guide offers deeper insights.
 CR members can read on for ratings and reviews of the top three models in each of the two categories.
-Or for more choices, browse our extensive generator ratings.
+For more choices, browse our extensive generator ratings.

 Whole-House Generators